-Our audit procedures related to the charter rate assumption for non-contracted revenue days used by management to estimate the recoverable amount of vessels included the following:
+Our audit procedures related to the charter rate assumption for non-contracted revenue days and discount rate used by management to estimate the recoverable amount of Steam vessels included the following:

-- We tested the controls over management's estimation of the recoverable amount of vessels for which impairment indicators were identified, including controls over the assumption for the charter rate for non-contracted revenue days and the discount rate. - With the assistance of our fair value specialists, we evaluated the reasonableness of the discount rate, including: management's estimation method; testing the source information underlying the determination of the discount rate; the mathematical accuracy of the discount rate calculation; and developing a range of independent estimates and comparing those to the discount rate selected by management.
+- We tested the controls over management's estimation of the recoverable amount of Steam vessels for which impairment indicators were identified, including controls over the assumption for the charter rate for non-contracted revenue days and the discount rate. - With the assistance of our fair value specialists, we evaluated the reasonableness of the discount rate, including management's estimation method; testing the source information underlying the determination of the discount rate; the mathematical accuracy of the discount rate calculation; and developing a range of independent estimates and comparing those to the discount rate selected by management. - We assessed the Partnership's use of the expected cash flow approach by obtaining evidence supporting its appropriateness, as well as contradictory evidence supporting the traditional approach. - We evaluated the reasonableness of charter rates for non-contracted revenue days up to December 31, 2023 by comparing management's assumptions for vessels to market data and considered actual time charters agreed with charterers for similar vessels. - We evaluated the reasonableness of management's charter rate assumptions from January 1, 2024 through the end of each Steam vessel's useful life, for which very limited observable market data is available, by evaluating management's rationale and evidence for these assumptions, as follows: - 1.
+We re-assessed the rationale and evidence for the estimated long-term hire rate assumptions of other type of vessels and the differential between the longer-term charter rates for each vessel type assumed by management, including comparison

-- We assessed the Partnership's use of the expected cash flow approach by obtaining evidence supporting its appropriateness. - We evaluated the reasonableness of charter rates for non-contracted revenue days up to December 31, 2022 by comparing management's assumptions for Steam vessels to market data and considered actual time charters agreed with charterers for similar vessels - We evaluated the reasonableness of management's charter rate assumptions from January 1, 2023 through the end of each vessel's useful life, for which very limited observable market data is available, by evaluating management's rationale and evidence for these assumptions, as follows: - We re-assessed the rationale and evidence for the estimated long run costs of building and financing newbuild LNG vessels and the differential between the longer-term charter rates for Steam vessels assumed by management, including comparison to historic new build prices, comparison of the differentials to actual charter rates and to market data available about nearer term charter rates, with particular focus on the charter rate differentials between Steam and non-Steam vessels. - We compared them with management's assumptions for the period up to December 31, 2022 for which market data was available and assessed the reasonableness of the changes in management's charter rate assumptions over the forecast period in light of evidence gathered about the potential future evolution of the LNG shipping market, including forecasts and reports published by external industry experts. - We considered new evidence arising between Q4 2020 and Q4 2021 in our evaluation of management's assumption that the long term charter rate for the Steam vessels has changed since the prior year. - We also considered other relevant evidence, including shipbrokers' estimates of market values of Steam vessels that were lower than management's estimates of values in use as of December 31, 2021. - We tested the mathematical accuracy of management's value in use calculations and agreed the inputs to the source information and underlying assumptions used by management. - We assessed the sensitivity disclosures in Note 3 based on our own sensitivity analysis and checked management's calculations of those sensitivities. - We evaluated management's ability to accurately forecast by comparing actual results to management's historical forecasts.
+- to historic new build prices, comparison of the differentials to actual charter rates and to market data available about nearer term charter rates, with particular focus on the charter rate differentials between Steam and non-Steam vessels. - 2.
+We compared them with management's assumptions for the period up to December 31, 2023 for which market data was available and assessed the reasonableness of the changes in management's charter rate assumptions over the forecast period in light of evidence gathered about the potential future evolution of the LNG shipping market, including forecasts and reports published by external industry experts. - We also considered other relevant evidence, including shipbrokers' estimates of market values of Steam vessels that were lower than management's estimates of values in use as of December 31, 2022. - We tested the mathematical accuracy of management's value in use calculations and agreed the inputs to the source information and underlying assumptions used by management. - We assessed the sensitivity disclosures in Note 3 based on our own sensitivity analysis and checked management's calculations of those sensitivities. - We evaluated management's ability to accurately forecast by comparing actual results to management's historical forecasts.